 While these exercises might look simple, they are highly effective in building collaboration.
 Besides, they help in defining organizational culture and driving the wheel for organizational change.

 When the time to implement change finally comes, one of the challenges that managers face is how to overcome resistance.
 Employees often feel the changes could ultimately drive them out.
 But this is not the essence of implementing change.

 Change in manufacturing industries is aimed at improving the entire system, including staff.
 But you can only make the staff understand this by getting them into the change planning process.
 Therefore, how do you do this?

 The most effective way is holding no-barred dialogue to easily identify needs for improvements.
+For example, if you plan to implement computer monitoring software for business optimization, you need to let your employees in on it.
+Consider holding regular meetings with staff, using suggestion boxes, and meeting with them often to listen to their views..
 Consider holding regular meetings with staff, using suggestion boxes, and meeting with them often to listen to their views.
 This way, your staff stops being an obstacle and turns into the drivers of progressive improvement.